akgvn/PrepMaster/Wiki/System Design Document.md

 ## Overview

-The system consists of a mobile app and a server.
+The system consists of a mobile app for android and a server.

 Server will contain a database to store user data and execute important business logic such as the reminding algorithm on this data.